jgoldfar/miniconda3-latex-docker/README.md

 * `dev` includes a version of Julia built from source

-* `and-maxima` layers Maxima over `latex-docker` using [maxima-docker](https://github.com/jgoldfar/maxima-docker), that is, Maxima built against SBCL.
+* `and-maxima` layers Julia 0.7 over [maxima-docker](https://github.com/jgoldfar/maxima-docker), that is, Maxima built against SBCL.